 - Increased quality time

-If those reasons aren’t enough for you we have even more benefits to taking a vacation that might just do the trick to convince you that not only is it okay to take a break, but it should be required .
-If you’re like most Americans you never fully unplug from work, even when you’re on vacation for fear of an insurmountable amount of work piling up for you back home, but it’s been proven that taking advantage of vacation time is the best way to increase productivity and performance on the job.
-If that’s not reason enough to leaving it all behind consider the fact that, that’s exactly what you need to do in order to obtain the following career and work-life benefits.
+If those reasons aren’t enough for you, we have even more benefits to taking a vacation that might do the trick.
+If you’re like most Americans you never entirely unplug from work, even when you’re on vacation your fear of an insurmountable amount of work piling up for you back home.
+However, it’s been proven that taking advantage of vacation time is the best way to increase productivity and performance on the job.

 Take A Break To Benefit Your Company

 - Increase performance

 - Reduce the likelihood of burnout